organicmaps/organicmaps/docs/INSTALL.md

 #### Building from the command line

-First configure `PATH` to prefer `cmake` from Android SDK/NDK instead of one installed in the system:
+First configure `PATH` to prefer `cmake` from the Android SDK/NDK instead of the default system install:

 _Linux:_